High humidity in a grow room is typically caused by a combination of environmental factors, plant activity, and equipment setup.

 3. Poor Ventilation

 Inadequate airflow prevents moist air from being exchanged with fresh, drier air.
-A lack of exhaust or intake fans can trap humidity inside the grow room.
+If your grow rooms do not have enough exhaust or intake fans, excess moisture will be trapped inside.

 4. Insufficient Dehumidification